mozilla/www.ccadb.org/cas/intermediates.md

    for an intermediate cert chaining up to the certificate record you were just viewing.
 3. Click on the "Add/Update PEM Info" button.
-4. Copy and paste the PEM data for the intermediate certificate into the resulting window.
-PEM data starts with ''-----BEGIN CERTIFICATE-----'' and ends with ''-----END CERTIFICATE-----''
+4. Copy and paste the [PEM data](fields#pem-data) for the intermediate certificate into the resulting window.
+PEM data starts with ''-----BEGIN CERTIFICATE-----'' and ends with ''-----END CERTIFICATE-----''.
 5. Click on "Validate PEM Info" button.
 This will invoke a program that will try to parse the PEM data and extract certain information.
 6. If the cert check is successful, then click on the "Update Intermediate